How to Store Tomatoes for Maximum Freshness: Easy Guide

 But here’s a little trick to help you keep them firm and juicy:

-Grab a container, line it with a tea towel, and store the whole, ripe tomatoes with their stem side facing downwards.
+Grab a container, line it with a flour sack kitchen towel, and store the whole, ripe tomatoes with their stem side facing downwards.

 Leave the container open.
 Keep the tomatoes this way until you’re ready to consume them.